KMXN

-KMXN (92.9 FM) is a radio station that broadcasts in a country music format.
-The radio station is licensed to Osage City, Kansas, and the station serves the Topeka and Lawrence areas.
-The station is currently owned by Great Plains Media and broadcasts in HD Radio.
+KMXN (92.9 FM) is a commercial radio station broadcasting a country music format.
+It is licensed to Osage City, Kansas, and serves the Topeka and Lawrence areas of Kansas.
+It is owned by Great Plains Media with studios on West 6th Street in Lawrence.
+It carries two nationally syndicated country shows on weekdays, Big D and Bubba in morning drive time and Backstage Country with Kelly Ford evenings.

+KMXN has an effective radiated power (ERP) of 42,000 watts.
+The transmitter is off North 2100 Road in Grover.